Tikrit: ISIL insurgence (2011-15)

-On June 11, 2014, during the Northern Iraq offensive, the Islamic State of Iraq and the Levant took control of the city.
+On 11 June 2014, during the Northern Iraq offensive, the Islamic State of Iraq and the Levant (IS) took control of the city.
 Hours later, the Iraqi Army made an attempt to recapture the city, which resulted in heavy fighting.
-On June 12, ISIL executed at least 1,566 Iraqi Air Force cadets from Camp Speicher at Tikrit.
+On 12 June, IS executed at least 1,566 Iraqi Air Force cadets from Camp Speicher at Tikrit.
 At the time of the attack there were between 4,000 and 11,000 unarmed cadets in the camp.
-The Iraqi government blamed the massacre on both ISIL and members of the Arab Socialist Ba'ath Party – Iraq Region.
+The Iraqi government blamed the massacre on both IS and members of the Arab Socialist Ba'ath Party – Iraq Region.
 By July 2014, government forces had withdrawn from Tikrit.

-On September 25, 2014, Islamist militants destroyed the Assyrian Church there that dated back to 700 AD.
+On 25 September 2014, Islamist militants destroyed the Assyrian Church there that dated back to 700 AD.
 The historic Al-Arba'een Mosque was detonated as well, damaging the cemetery surrounding it.

-In March 2015, the Iraqi Army along with the Hashd Shaabi popular forces launched an operation to retake Tikrit from the Islamic State.
-On March 31, the Iraqi government claimed the city had been recaptured by the Iraqi Army with the help of Shia militias.
+In March 2015, the Iraqi Army along with the Hashd Shaabi popular forces launched an operation to retake Tikrit from IS.
+On 31 March, the Iraqi government claimed the city had been recaptured by the Iraqi Army with the help of Shia militias.